bielskij/rfid-tool/README.md

 #### Host software compilation.

 Host software depends on libusb library.
-It was tested on a linux system only.
+It was tested on a linux system (Ubuntu) only.

 ```console
 # cd rfid-tool